alex-oswald/HomeInfra-CalendarDisplay/README.md

 ## Secrets

-Create an `appsettings.secrets.json` file in the root of the `FamilyBoard` project.
+Create an `appsettings.secrets.json` file in the root of the `CalendarDisplay` project.
 This file is in `.gitignore` so it won't be picked up by git.

 Add the following contents to connect to Azure AD.